 EU Enlargement

 Georgia was granted candidate country status on 14 December 2023.
-On 27 June 2024, the European Council announced that the EU accession process for Georgia was “de facto halted”.
+In 2025, the European Commission noted that since the European Council’s 2024 conclusions that Georgia’s EU accession process was de facto halted, the situation has sharply deteriorated, with serious democratic backsliding.

 Georgia applied for EU membership in March 2022 and was granted status of the candidate country in December 2023, on the understanding that Georgia implements nine steps set out in the European Commission recommendation of November 2023.